SyntheticNerd/algorithms-and-data-structures-js/binary-search-trees/readme.md

     - Check to see if there is a node to the left
       - If there is, move to that node and repeat these steps
       - If there is not, add that node as the left property

+### Finding a Node

+- starting at the root
+  - Check if there is a root, if not - we're done searching
+- If there is a root, check if the value if greater than the value of the root
+  - If not, check to see if there value is greater than or less than the value of the root
+  - If it is greater
+    - Check to see if there is a node to the right
+      - if there isl, move to that node and repeat these steps
+      - if there is not, we're done searching
+  - If it is less
+    - Check to see if there is a node to the left
+      - If there is move to that node and repeat these steps
+      - if there is not we're done searching